cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 Each IBC chain MUST have the ability to idenfity its counterparty to ensure valid communication.
 While a client can prove any key/value path on the counterparty, knowing which identifier the counterparty uses when it sends messages to us is essential to prevent confusion between messages intended for different chains.

 To enable mutual and verifiable identification, IBC version 2 introduces a `registerChannel` procedure.
+The channel registration procedure ensures both chains have a mutually recognized channel that facilitates the packet transmission.

 This process stores the `counterpartyChannelId` in the local channel structure, ensuring both chains have mirrored <channel, channel> pairs.
 With the correct registration, the unique clients on each side provide an authenticated stream of packet data.
 Social consensus outside the protocol is relied upon to ensure only valid <channel, channel> pairs are used, representing connections between the correct chains.

 ###### Conditions Table